 Keep The Morning Routine - Just Twist It

 Commuting to your workplace has always been an essential part of your daily routine, and being at home could mean saving tons of time.
 That is what the majority of regular office workers thought when it came to the necessity of working from home.

-Morning routine has become a sort of ritual, helping us to get our thoughts and courage together and begin working.
-Keeping it while working from home is vital, if you don’t want to waste the whole day in bed.
+The morning routine has become a sort of ritual, helping us to get our thoughts and courage together and begin working.
+Keeping it while working from home is vital if you don’t want to waste the whole day in bed.

 Take an early morning walk in a park or, even better, take an online gym class, make yourself a cup of coffee - and you’re fully ready to get started.

 Self-discipline is the key to setting up a remote work environment.
 This relates to everything you enjoy and got used to doing at home - especially the Instagram feed or your YouTube subscription.

 Set an amount of time you can let yourself use the mobile phone for entertainment - and a time period that you feel is comfortable and adequate.
 True, no one is watching you work from home - but don’t take advantage of that!
 Try to develop positive personal habits instead.

 Say No to Pajamas - Create a Working Space

 Working in pajamas from the bed is definitely a bad sign.
 Staying in bed the whole day does not motivate you nor does it improve productivity.
 When working from home, the key to high productivity and efficiency is to create a working spirit.